 I know, we poo-poo’d a lot of peoples easy solution, but in the long run you will be much happier with a well thought out traditional sauna, we promise.
 So put that old microwave sauna on Craigslist and let’s get started.

 If you like the ‘box in room’ style of infrared saunas, you can buy one that’s made for traditional electric heat.
-Here’s a good one from Polar.
+Here are the best electric sauna heaters reviewed.

 We recommend the DIY eBook from Glen at SaunaTimes if you’re interested in building an outdoor sauna.